DroidsOnRoids/Moya-JASON/README.md

 ## License

-Moya-JSON is available under the MIT license.
+Moya-JASON is available under the MIT license.
 See the LICENSE file for more info.